 Climate in Azores

 The Azores enjoy a mild maritime climate, of which the dominant feature is the area of high pressure named after them.
 The “Azores High” generally lies South or South West of the islands and, in the summer, is often stationary, when prolonged calm, hot, sunny weather can be expected.
-July and August are the hottest months and February and March the wettest.
+July and August are the hottest months, and February and March the wettest.
 Temperatures rarely drop below 12ºC and are often up around 20ºC.
-The sea is warmed by the Gulf Stream to a pleasant 17-22ºC, making it very pleasant to swim in year round.
+The sea is warmed by the Gulf Stream to a pleasant 17-22ºC,

 How to reach Faial